Scots Army

-The Scots Army (Scots: Scots Airmy) was the army of the Kingdom of Scotland between the Restoration in 1660 and the Acts of Union of 1707.
+The Scots Army (Scots: Scots Airmy) was the army of the Kingdom of Scotland between the Restoration in 1660 and Union with the Kingdom of England on 1 May 1707 following the 1706 Treaty of Union and the Acts of Union that enacted it.
 A small standing army was established at the Restoration, which was mainly engaged in opposing Covenanter rebellions and guerrilla warfare pursued by the Cameronians in the East.
 There were also attempts to found a larger militia.

 By the Glorious Revolution in 1688–89 the standing army was over 3,500 men.
 Several new regiments were raised to defend the new regime and, although some were soon disbanded several took part in William II's continental wars.
 By the time of the Act of Union in 1707, the army had seven units of infantry, two of horse and one troop of Horse Guards.
 Early units wore grey, but adopted red like the English army after 1684.
 New Scottish and particularly Highland regiments would be raised from the 1740s, some of which had a long history within the army.